Marketcircle/AXElements/docs/Debugging.markdown

 has customizations to rubygems that prevent users from upgrading themselves.
 We need to wait for new MacRuby releases to bundle new rubygems versions.

+### Slow Runtime Performance

+In my experience, slow runtime performance in MacRuby is almost always the result of many allocations.
+If your code is runinng abnormally slow then it is likely that you are allocating a lot of memory without realizing it, and you should compare performance to CRuby if it is important (and possible to run the code on CRuby).

+Remember that things like literal strings have to be copied every time the line of code they are on is run, whereas immutable things like symbols do not have to be copied.
+At the same time, if you pass a symbol to a method that will coerce the symbol to a string then you haven't saved an allocation.

+Try to use in-place mutations when it is safe.
+An example would be when you have to perform multiple changes to an object in a single method, you only have to create a new copy the first time and then use the same copy for all the other changes.
+Example code would look like this:

+    def transform string
+      new_string = string.gsub /pie/, 'cake'
+      new_string.gsub! /hate/, 'love'
+      new_string.upcase!
+      new_string
+    end

+Remember that built-in in-place methods tend to return `nil` if they don't make any changes, which means you need to explicitly return the new object at the end of the method.

+There are still many other easily avoidable cases where you could end up allocating a lot of memory which are not covered.
+If it is important you willl just have to analyze your code.

+Sometimes allocating a lot of memory is not avoidable; running RSpec would be an example of this.
+In these cases you just have to bite the bullet.

 ## Don't Be Afraid To Log Bugs